You can be separated from your partner but both be living in the same house

 If any or all of the 12-month separation period was spent living under the same roof, you will need to provide information to the court with your Divorce application as to why this was the case.

 This information must be contained in an affidavit, which is a written and signed statement affirmed as the truth.
-In the affidavit you must prove that you are no longer living as a married couple, despite being in the same house.
-Certain factors of the relationship also need be addressed in the affidavit such as the financial, household and social aspects, including the nature or existence of a sexual relationship between the parties.
+In the affidavit, you must prove that you are no longer living as a married couple, despite being in the same house.
+Certain factors of the relationship also need to be addressed in the affidavit such as the financial, household, and social aspects, including the nature or existence of a sexual relationship between the parties.

-You should also have an affidavit from another person, such as a co-worker or friend which supports your affidavit and confirm that the period of separation and the nature of the relationship.
+You should also have an affidavit from another person, such as a co-worker or friend which supports your affidavit and confirms the period of separation and the nature of the relationship.